NeoSpark314/TheHangout/docs/SCENARIO_API.md

 - `IScenarioPlugin`: registration metadata and factory
 - `IScenarioModule`: the live runtime instance

-`SessionRuntime` instantiates the active scenario and provides it with a `ScenarioContext`.
+`ScenarioManager` instantiates the active scenario and provides it with a `ScenarioContext`.

 ## Live Scenario Contract